apophis51/eliot-nextjs/README.md

 npm ERR!
 Found: eslint@9.19.0
 ```

-and to correct it, I just npm uninstalled eslint before running the update commands
+and to correct it, I `npm uninstalled eslint` before running the update commands

 --------------------------------------------------